Convicts in Nirbhaya case to be hanged soon: Law Minister

 The trial court on January 7 had issued black warrants for the execution of all the four convicts in Tihar jail at 7 AM on January 22.
 However, they could not be hanged due to pendency of mercy petition of one of them.
 Later, on January 17, the trial court fixed February 1, 6 AM as the hanging date and time.

 On January 31, the trial court again stayed the execution as the counsel for three convicts -- Pawan, Vinay and Akshay -- urged it to adjourn the matter "sine die", saying their legal remedies were yet to be exhausted.
-Raising the issue of a college teacher being set afire by a stalker in Wardha district of Maharashtra, Ashok Nete (BJP) said the government should provide adequate compensation to the victim, looking at her condition.
+Raising the issue of a college teacher being set afire by a stalker in Wardha district of Maharashtra, Ramdas Tadas (BJP) said the government should provide adequate ompensation to the victim, looking at her condition.

 He demanded that the accused should be punished and the matter be referred to a fast track court.
 Prasad said a decision in this regard would be taken by the Maharashtra government.